 - Reorganise your sales process around the consumers not the product.

-- Take advantage of both online and Brick and Mortar shopfronts.
+- Take advantage of both online and bricks and mortar shopfronts.

-Review the P&L – Review your P&L on a quarterly basis, try and identify the discretionary spending then can be eliminated moving forward.
+Review the P&L. Review your P&L on a quarterly basis, try and identify the discretionary spending then can be eliminated moving forward.
 Look for opportunities to negotiate a better deal such as rent, power and ongoing subscriptions.
-Is there outsourcing opportunities or technology advances that make wages expenditure redundant?
+Are there outsourcing opportunities or technological advances that make wage expenditure redundant?